google-deepmind/torch-hdf5/README.md

 # torch-hdf5

-Read and write Torch tensors to HDF5 files.
-The format is fast, flexible, and supported by other software - including Matlab, Python, and R.
+Read and write Torch tensors to and from HDF5 files.
+The format is fast, flexible, and supported by a wide range of other software - including Matlab, Python, and R.